 Betsy Hinkle, violinist, pursues dual careers as a performer and innovative music educator.
 She is the founder and director of the Boston Public Quartet and the non-profit musiConnects, which provides free access to holistic and in-depth music education and performance in the neighborhoods of Boston.
 Read more about the Boston Public Quartet and musiConnects at www.musiconnects.org.
 Ms. Hinkle received an M.M. from The New England Conservatory and B.M. from Florida State University, both in violin performance.
 She has performed with the Boston Ballet Orchestra, the Orchestra of Emmanuel Music, and the Boston Classical Orchestra, and has served as concertmaster for several area orchestras.
 With the BPQ she has performed at the Harvard Musical Association, in the Lark Chamber Music Series, and in many Boston venues such as Emmanuel Church.

-Pianist Brett Hodgdon is a versatile collaborative artist and vocal coach living in Boston, Massachusetts.
-Equally comfortable as chamber musician and vocal collaborator, he has presented recitals to audiences at Jordan Hall (Boston), the Kennedy Center (Washington, DC), the Aspen and Tanglewood Music festivals, as well as performing in the Emmanuel Music Chamber Series.
-Away from the recital stage, Mr. Hodgdon has been an Emerging Artist Coach at Boston Lyric Opera and will join the company’s permanent coaching staff in the 2012-13 season.
+Pianist Brett Hodgdon is a collaborative artist, vocal coach, and conductor living in Boston, Massachusetts.
+Equally comfortable as chamber musician and vocal collaborator, he has performed for audiences at Jordan Hall, the Kennedy Center, Wolf Trap Opera Company, Tanglewood Music Center, and the Aspen Music Festival, as well as performing in the Emmanuel Music Chamber Series.
+Away from the recital stage, Mr. Hodgdon is on the music staff at the Boston Lyric Opera, after having been an Emerging Artist at the company.
+Mr. Hodgdon recently joined the faculty at the University of Connecticut as Director of the Opera Theater.
+This year he will make his UConn conducting debut with Britten's Albert Herring.
 He is the rehearsal pianist for Emmanuel Music’s Bach Cantata Series.
 A doctoral candidate in collaborative piano at the New England Conservatory, Mr. Hodgdon’s research centers in French art song of the mid-twentieth century.

 Pianst Randall Hodgkinson, Grand Prize winner of the International American Music Competition sponsored by Carnegie Hall and the Rockefeller Foundation, has performed with orchestras in Atlanta, Philadelphia, Buffalo, Boston, Cleveland and abroad in Italy and Iceland.
 He is an artist member of the Boston Chamber Music Society, and he performs the four-hand and two-piano repertoire with his wife, Leslie Amper.
 Mr. Hodgkinson's festival appearances include Blue Hill (Maine), BargeMusic, Chestnut Hill Concerts (Madison, Connecticut), Seattle Chamber Music Festival, and Santa Fe Chamber Music Festival, and he has performed regularly in the Emmanuel Music Chamber Series.
 His recordings include solo works by Roger Sessions and Donald Martino for the New World label, chamber music with the Boston Chamber Music Society for Northeastern Records, and the Morton Gould Concerto with the Albany Symphony for Albany Records.
 Mr. Hodgkinson is currently on the faculty of the New England Conservatory and the Longy School of Music of Bard College.